Srujana-2000/hpc-ansible-modules/ansible_collection/hpe/hpc/README.md

 - hpc_get_system_fw_inv - Fetches the inventory information of the servers
 - hpc_get_power_state - Helps to get power state of CrayXD 670
-- hpc_update_system_firmware - This modules helps in the firmware update

 ## Support